Syncano/syncano-ruby/README.md

 client.reconnect
 client.disconnect
 ```
-* managing callbacks for handling notifications (it is covered few paragraphs later)
+* managing callbacks for handling notifications (it is described later in this document)

 ### Resources